andreterceiro/dio-ia--introduction/README.md

 Teacher talked about **Midjourney**, an IA linked to art that are linked to some polemic questiond related to rights and ethics about your methodology to learn things.

+# Concerns

 Teacher showed a concern about the data used to train the machine to learn.
 It needs to represent rightly the mass of data to analyze.

 Also teacher showed a concern about the responsibility of the information provided by IA.
 Maybe it tends to be biased or not accurate.

+Teacher also showed us that there are concerns related to the capacity of IA to replace people in jobs.